 4.2.6 Media pluralism and content diversity

-As well as in drama, film and arts broadcasting generally, RTE maintains two orchestras, the RTE National Symphony Orchestra and the RTE Concert Orchestra, the RTE Philharmonic Choir and the Vanbrugh String Quartet, playing a pivotal role in the arts in the country.
+As well as their broadcasting role, RTE maintains two orchestras, the RTE National Symphony Orchestra and the RTE Concert Orchestra, the RTE Philharmonic Choir and the ConTempo String Q quartet, playing a pivotal role in the arts in the country.

 Lehane, 2009 examines the place of interculturalism in Irish public service broadcasting in the context of a newly heterogeneous Ireland.
 The book examines many aspects of the issue including the depiction of New Nationals on news reports, the question of dedicated intercultural programming, plans by RTE to mainstream such programming and a new effort to hire intercultural personnel in all areas of RTE.

 Chapter published: 10-06-2015